theborakompanioni/azure-docs.de-de/articles/storsimple/storsimple-manage-volumes.md

 <properties
-   pageTitle="Verwalten von StorSimple-Volumes | Microsoft Azure"
-   description="Erläutert, wie Sie StorSimple-Volumes hinzufügen, ändern, überwachen und löschen sowie ggf. offline schalten können." services="storsimple" documentationCenter="NA" authors="SharS"
+   pageTitle="Manage your StorSimple volumes | Microsoft Azure" description="Explains how to add, modify, monitor, and delete StorSimple volumes, and how to take them offline if necessary." services="storsimple" documentationCenter="NA" authors="SharS"